MILWAUKEE’S 10 WEEK BREWERY INCUBATOR

 This week we will name our creation and build a brand and label behind it.
 Our mentors will help determine what to call it, how to design a logo, legal label requirements, and how to get approval from the TTB.
 We will make final decisions on the logo to be created and the name of the product.
 We will also discuss online and social marketing.

-This week participants will put on their steel toe boots and brew a beer on Company Brewing’s professional system.
+This week participants will put on their steel toe boots and brew a beer on one of four professional systems.
 The goal this week is to familiarize students with the major differences between home brewing and professional brewing.
-Participants will get to know the beer they are creating one backbreaking pound of barley or hops at a time!
+Participants will get to know the beer they are creating one backbreaking bag of barley (and ounce of hops) at a time!

 This week we will work with distributors, event planners, and breweries who self distribute to discuss and understand what it takes to bring product to the marketplace.
 Students will discuss the pros and cons of self distribution in WI, how to generate excitement around events, and how to sell to beer accounts.